Jackie7803/Jackie7803/README.md

 - 👀 Fans of learning coding
 - 🌱 Already have some knowledge of HTML / CSS / Figma / Git
 - 📫 Plan of year 2023:
--      a.
-JavaScript basic
+-      JavaScript basic
--      b.
-Vue.js or React.js
+-      Framework Vue.js or React.js
--      c.
-MySQL
+-      MySQL
--      d.
-Flutter
+-      Flutter

 <!---